sidc321/Rforestry/Python/docs/source/index.rst

-..
-Rforestry documentation master file, created by sphinx-quickstart on Thu Jun 23 19:58:04 2022.
+.. random_forestry documentation master file, created by sphinx-quickstart on Thu Jun 23 19:58:04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Rforestry documentation
+random_forestry documentation
 =====================================

-**Rforestry** is  a Python library implementing the *random forest* estimator.
+**random_forestry** is  a Python library implementing the *random forest* estimator.

 .. note::